SasquatchXYZ/RPG-Unit-4-Game/README.md

 # RPG-Unit-4-Game
+##### Homework Assignment 4: Challenge - jQuery

 Challenging Option of the Unit4/jQuery Homework - Star Wars RPG.
-A fun and interactive game for web browsers.
+This is a fun and interactive 'RPG' that runs in your web browser, made using HTML, CSS, and jQuery.
+The original instructions for the game involved something similar in name; however, I was displeased with the visuals, and being a big fan of the original Star Wars Extended Universe, I decided to liven things up a bit and include better, albeit little known, characters.
+(The Recommended Homework (Crystal Collector) can be found on my [Portfolio](https://sasquatchxyz.github.io/Basic-Portfolio/)).

 ## Getting Started

-This is a fun and interactive 'RPG' that runs in your web browser.
-The original instructions for the game involved something similar in name; however, I was displeased with the visuals, and being a big fan of the original Star Wars Extended Universe, I decided to liven things up a bit and include better, albeit little known, characters.
+* [Star Wars RPG](https://sasquatchxyz.github.io/RPG-Unit-4-Game/) - Deployed Version of the Site can be viewed here.

 ### Prerequisites